H. G. Dietz

 In general, there are four major issues that can make a good film lens less good for digital: crop factor, bad things that happen in the mirror chamber, incident angle issues, and spectral sensitivity issues.
 The crop factor issue is easy to anticipate, the other three problems really can't be predicted -- you discover them by trying the lens.

-Although there are exceptions, most DSLRs use sensors that are significantly smaller than full-frame 135 (the real name for "35mm film").
+Although there are exceptions, most digital cameras use sensors that are significantly smaller than full-frame 135 (the real name for "35mm film").
+The tiny sensor in the Pentax Q has a 5.6X crop factor.
 The 4/3 and micro 4/3 mounts have a 2X crop factor.
 Canon has a 1.6X crop factor for their APS-C DSLRs, while Nikon, Sony, and Pentax APS-C have just a 1.5X crop factor.
 These do not change the focal length of the lens mounted, but do tell you how the angle of view changes.
-For example, a 50mm normal lens on a 1.5X crop DSLR has the angle of view of a 75mm portrait lens, but it still has the same depth of focus properties as if it were on a full-frame camera.
+For example, a 50mm normal lens on a 1.5X crop DSLR has the angle of view of a 75mm portrait lens, but it still has the same DOF properties as if it were on a full-frame camera.
 If you've only used a cropped DSLR, you're not likely to be surprised by how things look; if you've used full-frame film a lot, your favorite film camera lenses will not behave like you remember them.
-For example, on 4/3, your favorite old 28mm wide angle suddenly turns into a slightly long and slow normal lens with way too much depth of focus.
-Of course, the same effect helps long telephoto lenses, which seem to get longer without getting slower.
+For example, on 4/3, your favorite old 28mm wide angle suddenly turns into a slightly long and slow normal lens with way too much DOF.
+Of course, the same effect helps long telephoto lenses, which seem to get longer without getting slower; an old Canon FL 55mm f/1.2 would behave a lot like a 300mm f/1.2 if mounted on a Pentax Q!

 Ok, I'm exaggerating.
 However, a lot of bad stuff can happen in the mirror box.
 First off, as mentioned earlier, DSLR sensors generally reflect a lot more light than film does.
 This means it is easy to have reflections bounce between the sensor and the rear surface of the lens, especially if that surface is relatively flat and uncoated.
 Actually, light can bounce off any and all elements of the lens or even a protective filter you put in front of it; flat protective filters are a known source of sensor reflections, which is why you sometimes hear about meniscus front elements.
 The second issue is that, on cropped sensor cameras, using lenses designed for full-frame means sending light a lot of places your DSLR's sensor isn't.
 That can mean a lot of stray reflections or, if your camera's mirror box is well masked, it could mean a slight rectangular reshaping of your lens exit aperture.
 I have seen and measured all these effects, and they really do happen... but fortunately they have never been terribly visible problems for any lens+DSLR combination that I've tested.